-Frailty is a health state in which a person's body systems gradually lose their in-built reserves.
-An individual can be considered to be frail if they exhibit three of more of the five frailty markers: slow walking speed; impaired grip strength; declining physical activity levels; exhaustion; unintended weight loss.
-Frailty is thought to affect around 10% of those over 65 years of age and up to half of those aged >85 years.
-Primary care practitioners should seek to identify and provide proactive support to older people living with frailty in the community.
-An extended consultation should be considered that should ideally include the patient's usual carer to enable a comprehensive review and confirmation of current diagnoses, review of all medications giving consideration to the goals of treatment, likely benefits and likely side effects.
+Primary care should seek to identify and provide proactive support to older people living with frailty.
+An extended consultation should be considered that should ideally include the patient's usual carer to enable a comprehensive review, confirmation of current diagnoses, and review of all medications.
 Appropriateness of self-administered medication should be considered if dexterity or cognitive issues are present.
 Patients should have a clear, concise management plan that is available to and understood by all those providing care.
 Exercise, including pulmonary rehabilitation, should be encouraged where appropriate.